apache/iotdb/docs/UserGuide/Operation Manual/UDF User Defined Function.md

 You need to implement this method when you specify the strategy of UDF to read the original data as `OneByOneAccessStrategy`.

 This method processes the raw data one row at a time.
 The raw data is input from `Row` and output by `PointCollector`.
 You can output any number of data points in one `transform` method call.
-It should be noted that the type of output data points must be the same as you set in the `beforeStart` method.
+It should be noted that the type of output data points must be the same as you set in the `beforeStart` method, and the timestamps of output data points must be strictly monotonically increasing.

 The following is a complete UDF example that implements the `void transform(Row row, PointCollector collector) throws Exception` method.
 It is an adder that receives two columns of time series as input.
 When two data points in a row are not `null`, this UDF will output the algebraic sum of these two data points.